“Leadership is discovering the company’s destiny and having the courage to follow it… Companies that endure have a noble purpose” Joe Jaworski

 The power of purpose

-There is a growing business case that demonstrates how companies with a clear and resonant corporate purpose have several distinct advantages.
-Recent research by global consulting firm EY and IMD, a leading international business school, has found that purposeful organisations are able to:
+Recent research reveals how companies with a clear and resonant corporate purpose have several distinct advantages.
+A report called “The Power of Purpose” published in 2013 by Burson-Marsteller in collaboration with IMD, a leading international business school, found that purposeful organisations are able to:

 - Build trust more easily with their employees, shareholders and customers as their purpose guides principled decision-making.